ericmedvet/slides/2023-gptp-gp-continuous-control-imitation/index.md

   - .refnote[Medvet, Eric, and Francesco Rusin.
 "Impact of Morphology Variations on Evolved Neural Controllers for Modular Robots."
 Artificial Life and Evolutionary Computation: 16th Italian Workshop, WIVACE 2022, Gaeta, Italy, September 14–16, 2022, Revised Selected Papers.
 Cham: Springer Nature Switzerland, 2023.]
 - attempting to imitate a good solution does not give a good solution

-Practical quality of a controller is to "match" the body dynamics, rather than determine it!
+The quality of a controller is to "match" the body dynamics, rather than to determine it!
 - direct evolution permits an explorative interaction with the dynamics, imitation learning does not
   - sort-of Baldwin effect
   .refnote[Pigozzi, Federico, et al. "How the Morphology Encoding Influences the Learning Ability in Body-Brain Co-Optimization"; ACM Genetic and Evolutionary Computation Conference (GECCO); 2023]